 This article covers the different methods used to implement Conditional Rendering in React.js.

-Conditional rendering works in the similar way condition works in JavaScript.
+Conditional rendering works in a similar way condition works in JavaScript.
 You can use JavaScript operators like if/else for updating UI on state changes.

 For example: